Frequently Asked Questions

-Under the ACA, there is a new program called the Multi-State Plan Program (MSPP) administered by the U.S. Office of Personnel Management (OPM).
-For 2014 there will be one MSP (multi-state plan) available through the Health Insurance Marketplace in Kansas.
+Under the ACA, there is a program called the Multi-State Plan Program (MSPP) administered by the U.S. Office of Personnel Management (OPM).
+For 2014 there is one MSP (multi-state plan) available through the Health Insurance Marketplace in Kansas.
 It is available in all Kansas counties except Johnson and Wyandotte.
-OPM, which also administers the program that provides health insurance to Federal government employees, retirees, and their dependents, will contract with private insurance companies to offer MSPs on the exchanges.
+OPM, which also administers the program that provides health insurance to Federal government employees, retirees, and their dependents, contracts with private insurance companies to offer MSPs on the exchanges.
 OPM will work closely with state regulators to monitor multi-state plans.
 More information about the MSP is available on OPM’s website: http://www.opm.gov/healthcare-insurance/multi-state-plan-program/

 - + If a person lives in one state but works in another, to which state’s exchange should they apply?

 If a consumer doesn’t have access to coverage through their employer (or their spouse’s employer), they should apply for coverage in the state where they live.